Urii98/Uri-Behavior_Tree-C-/README.md

 oriol.martin.corella@estudiantat.upc.edu

+## Author
+Oriol Martín Corella, a student of Video Game Design and Development at CITM(UPC).

 ## License
 This class is licensed under the MIT License.
 You can refer to the LICENSE file for more information.